bhav09/Acquaintance/README.md

 Dependencies :

-->numpy : pip install numpy
+* numpy : pip install numpy

-->pandas : pip install pandas
+* pandas : pip install pandas

 Preferred IDE : Pycharm

-* Acquaintance : Someone who knows you better than you yourself ! *
+Acquaintance : Someone who knows you better than you yourself !

-backend.py : a simpler version of the working of the backend of the actual project.
+* backend.py : a simpler version of the working of the backend of the actual project.

-Hotel_Menu-sheet1.csv : a sample menu for referrence.
+* Hotel_Menu-sheet1.csv : a sample menu for referrence.